csecht/draw_yolo_obb/README.md

 ### Known Issues:
 It should be possible to run `draw-yolo-obb.py` in macOS, but the right combinations of Qt options, OpenCV dependencies, and macOS versions haven't been explored.

-Mouse zooming or panning of the OpenCV image doesn't work in Windows 11, at least with this script implementation.
-See Tips for workarounds.

 ### Attributions
 Program development was with the help of the following resources: